What Is the Pollination Process of a Bee?

 Pollination is the way plants become fertilized, it’s also by this way they achieve genetic diversity.
 Plants are living creatures just like humans and insects, for them to flourish and multiply, they need to “mate.”

 Plants can’t move around, therefore, they require the help of insects.
 Bees help them to reproduce as they carry pollen grains from the male anther to the female stigma.

 Pollination doesn’t necessarily require the help of other living things, however.
 Pollen can spread through the wind as well.

 Bees feed on nectar from various plants and flowers.
 They also collect some of its pollen which they carry to their nest.

-When the worker bee is busy collecting nectar and pollen, some of the pollen will stick to her hair.
-The worker bee has a special nectar sac within her stomach, called a crop.
-She can carry as much nectar in this as her own body weight.
+When the worker bee is busy collecting nectar and pollen, some of the pollen will stick to their hair.
+The worker bee has a special nectar sac within the stomach, called a crop.
+They can carry as much nectar in this as their own body weight.

 Some bee species even have special pollen baskets where they carry the pollen.
 As the bee moves on to the next flower, the pollen will spread.
 The pollen will enter the flower’s female reproductive organ, and fertilization is then possible.

 Unfortunately, it is not uncommon to find dead bees covered in pollen in certain rural locations.
 This is becoming increasingly common as bees land on flowers heavily covered in chemicals and pesticides.

 Pollination is essential, for various reasons.
 It not only benefits plants and flowers, but it also benefits us in many ways.
 Let’s take a closer look.

 Fertilization of plants is what enables them to produce resources: vegetables and fruits, for example.
 Some plants don’t require bees, crops such as corn are fertilized through the wind.